melisa87/p5-docker-kubernetes/README.md

    You will be able to see the output from the script.
 4. Create an account at [Docker Hub](https://hub.docker.com/) and create new repository there
 5. Upload the image to the DockerHub using the `./upload_docker.sh` .
 You have to put your own DockerHub path and to enter your DockerHub credentials.
-6. Configure Kubernetes to run locally
+6. Configure [Kubernetes](https://kubernetes.io/docs/tasks/tools/) and [minikube](https://minikube.sigs.k8s.io/docs/start/) to run locally

 You should have a virtual machine like VirtualBox and minikube installed, as per the project environmet instructions.
 To start a local cluster, type the terminal command: **minikube start**.